 From my airport pickup to my very reluctant departure, I have never experienced more impeccable service.
 Every detail of the stay is catered specifically to the guest’s wishes and needs with each guest assigned a private concierge.
-I mentioned off the cuff that I am hyper sensitive to caffeine and the maitre’ de at each of the five restaurants took note of it, which is extraordinary attention to detail!
+I mentioned off the cuff that I am hyper-sensitive to caffeine and needed to be gluten-free and the maitre’ de at each of the five restaurants took note of it, which is extraordinary attention to detail!
 As I no longer drink, all of the alcohol from my room was taken out and replaced with my favorite alcohol-free beers daily.
 This is service with a capital “S”!

 There are three separate compounds of suites that offer luxurious and perfect options for every type of traveler.
 The Grand Class has 89 extravagantly lavish suites with ocean views and private plunge pools on the terraces.
 At an astounding 1,378 sq. ft., this is the perfect choice for families with teens.
 The 206 beautifully furnished Master Suites overlook the lush Riviera Maya jungle and offer a spacious terrace with a plunge pool and an array of entertainment amenities.
 I chose to stay in the Ambassador, a compound of 196 roomy suites that overlook both a pool and the ocean and have adorable daybeds on private terraces.
 Each room has a Jacuzzi bathtub and a marble shower (for the ultimate in luxury, I suggest they turn these into saunas), Nespresso Coffee makers, 42” Flat Screen TVs, iPod/MP3 and CD and DVD Stations, Laptop sized safe deposit boxes, sumptuous goose down pillows and comforters, an iron and ironing board, hair dryers, and Molton Brown amenities.
 There is even a pillow menu, which allows the guests to decide how fluffy or stiff they would like their nightly cushioning.